International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_IDS_Connector.md

 ## IDS Connector Functions

-The IDS Connector must include some essential functionality in its Connector Core Service(s).
+The IDS Connector must include some essential functionality in its _Connector Core Service(s)_.
 The functionalities can be implemented in individual mirco services or as a single comprehensive software block.
-In addition, the services do not have to be provided over the same infrastructure.
+In addition, the services do not have to be deployed in the same infrastructure.
 For example, it is possible to distinguish between the Data Plane and the Control Plane.

 The Control Plane covers all aspects from identity management, over the creation and discovery of data offers, to the negotiation of contracts.
 Lastly, the Control Plane also triggers the Data Plane after negotiating used technologies first.

 The Data Plane is treated separately from the Control Plane, as it can use a different transfer protocol.
 While the data offers and contracts are negotiated using e.g., an IDS protocol, the data transfer and storage of huge amounts of data can performed “out-of-band” with low latency using an appropriate technology.
 The modularity allows this to be substituted or augmented.
 Moreover, multiple transfer mechanisms to support diverse data types can be used in parallel.
 With this, the IDS Connector solves key aspects of how to handle streaming, large data transfer, and hyper scaling.

 ![Connector Functional View](media/connector_functional_view.png)
 #### _Fig.
-3.5.2.0.2: Connector Functional View_
+3.5.2.2: Connector Functional View_

-The individual functionalities of the Connector Core Service(s) are shown in Figure 3.5.2.0.2 as an UML deployment diagram where each functionality is depicted as a component.
+The individual functionalities of the _Connector Core Service(s)_ are shown in Figure 3.5.2.0.2 as an [UML deployment diagram](https://www.omg.org/spec/UML/2.5.1/) where each functionality is depicted as a component.
 In the IDS connector itself, we have deliberately not specified which of the components provides an interface and which consumes the interface to interact with each other.
 This varies from implementation to implementation.
 Also, the image does not include all the interactions between the components for the sake of clarity.

 The components are described below:

 - The _Authentication Service_ holds the necessary information to authenticate the IDS Connector from/to other backend systems and/or the system access from/to the IDS Connector from other IDS participants.
 For security reasons, we recommend a clear separation of the internal and external access credentials.
 However, from a functionality perspective it is one function
 .
 The _Authentication Service_ provides a Configuration interface and can offer an interface to connect custom authentication services.
 In order to authenticate incoming and outgoing connections it holds